polkascan/py-substrate-metadata-docs/docs/bifrost/fellowshipreferenda.md

 ---------
 ### MetadataOf
  The metadata is a general information concerning the referendum.
- The `PreimageHash` refers to the preimage of the `Preimages` provider which can be a JSON dump or IPFS hash of a JSON file.
+ The `Hash` refers to the preimage of the `Preimages` provider which can be a JSON dump or IPFS hash of a JSON file.

  Consider a garbage collection for a metadata of finished referendums to `unrequest` (remove)